 received the bachelor's degree in engineering from Kobe University in 1998, and the master's degree and the doctoral degree in informatics from Kyoto University in 2000 and 2003, respectively.
 He is currently a Full Professor with the Institute of Environmental Science and Technology, The University of Kitakyushu.
 He has been a visiting professor with Indian Institute of Technology (IIT) Bombay since 2017, and IIT Guwahati since 2020.

-He received Transition to Practice Award in 2012 and George S. Axelby Outstanding Paper Award in 2018 from IEEE Control Systems Society.
-He also received Young Authors Award in 1999, Best Paper Award in 2012, Best Book Authors Award in 2016, and SICE Control Division Research Award (Kimura Award) in 2020 from SICE, and Best Tutorial Paper Award in 2014 from IEICE Communications Society.
+He received the Transition to Practice Award in 2012 and the George S. Axelby Outstanding Paper Award in 2018 from IEEE Control Systems Society.
+He also received the Young Authors Award in 1999, Best Paper Award in 2012, Best Book Authors Award in 2016, and SICE Control Division Research Award (Kimura Award) in 2020 from SICE, and the Best Tutorial Paper Award in 2014 from IEICE Communications Society.
 He is a senior member of IEEE, and a member of SICE, ISCIE, IEICE, JSME, and RSJ.

 His research interests include control theory, machine learning, and signal processing.